Skyline-College-Computer-Science-Club/project.ClubWebsite/README.md

 -   You can start by editing the home page's components; modifying the files under `src/components`.
 The page auto-updates every time you save the file.

-After this initial setup, you will only need to re-run Step 5) to continue editing the project in the future.
+💡 After this initial setup, you only need Step 5) when editing the project in the future.

 ## 📚 Important Resources and Documentation